Maresis/Maresis/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Morgan Hunt and I'm majoring in the Bachelors of Science Computer Science Program.
+My name is Morgan Hunt and I'm majoring in the Bachelors of Science Computer Science Program at Wright State.

 ## Planned Projects
 1. A medium complexity calculator.
 It should be able to perform all basic operation and follow the appropriate order of operations.
 I also want to include an appropriate GUI to navigate the calculator.